 Public health significance and occurrence of Barmah Forest virus disease

 BFV disease is considered endemic throughout Victoria.
-Since 1988, it has been reported in Western Australia, Queensland, New South Wales and the Northern Territory.
+It has also been reported in Western Australia, Queensland, New South Wales and the Northern Territory.
+Like Ross River virus disease, BFV disease appears after heavy rains that facilitate the breeding of mosquito vectors.
 Outbreaks have been reported in Victoria throughout the Murray Valley and the Gippsland area.

-In Victoria, the number of notified cases per year varies widely depending on seasonal and other conditions.
-The 5-year median (2005–2009) is 26 notifications per year.
+In Victoria, the number of notified cases per year varies widely depending on climatic and other conditions.
+There were between five and 18 cases notified each year during the five years from 2015 to 2019, The 5-year median (2015–2019) was 6 notifications per year.

 Reservoir of Barmah Forest virus

-Like Ross River virus disease, BFV disease appears after heavy rains that facilitate the breeding of mosquito vectors.
 It is not established, but it is likely, that macropods and other marsupials are the principal hosts for the virus.
-BFV antibodies have been found in kangaroos, cattle, horses and sheep on the south coast of New South Wales.
+BFV antibodies have been found in kangaroos, cattle, horses and sheep.

 Mode of transmission of Barmah Forest virus